Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 When the Civil War started, the mountain hut was abandoned, to be later bombarded by the Francoists.

-Now, there are only some remainings left, together with a commemorative plaque explaining the story of the place.
+Now, only some remains are left, along with a commemorative plaque explaining the place’s story.

 The new Ulldeter hut, currently functioning, was opened in 1959 and is located at a lower altitude, closer to the road.

-When we reached the cafeteria Les Marmotes, it was when the fun started.
+When we reached the cafeteria Les Marmotes, the fun started.

-Here, you have to forget about red and white marks and look for some number 3 painted on rocks.
+Here, you must forget about red and white marks and look for some number 3 painted on rocks.
 It felt like an escape room 😂 The Ulldeter hut guard did the paintings to make the climb to the Geganta mountain pass easier.

 The first part of the climb was between rocks.
 Then, it got smoother, and we were on top of the mountain pass in the blink of an eye.